Ralerus/eventlab-doc/Software Requirements Specification/Use Cases/Display Calendar/UC-Specification-Display-Calendar.md

 ## 3. Special Requirements

-This use case can be perfomed by users and not by guests.
+This use case can be perfomed by users and guests.

 ## 4. Preconditions

-The user must be logged in.
+> TBD

 ## 5. Postconditions